 The morning following our 22-mile (35km) day of hiking we awoke to a gentle tapping on our tent, which meant rain.
 That sound immediately deflated my ambition and I think that Ian and I both strongly considered just having a down day.
 A day filled with lounging in the tent playing cards and reading books while having one cup of hot cocoa after the next; what an amazing prospect!
-So of course we got up and kept hiking because we are gluttons for punishment.
+So, of course, we got up and kept hiking because we are gluttons for punishment.
 This was a big day of hiking for us (since the day before was so mellow?) because we were hiking up and over the John Gardener mountain pass.

 By the time we broke down camp the rain had subsided to a light drizzle and it was time to start putting one foot in front of the other again.
 We had officially passed the end of the “W” circuit so there were much fewer people on the trail, which I must say was quite a nice change.
 The views were nothing less than incredible with Glacier Grey off to our left stretching on seemingly forever.
-I mean seriously, i’m starting to wonder how much natural beauty one can withstand before your retinas explode due to breathtaking view overload or something.
+I mean seriously, I’m starting to wonder how much natural beauty one can withstand before your retinas explode due to breathtaking view overload or something.

 As I finally crested the top of the pass I began feeling the swell of victory that comes when you’ve done something you deem to be of relative difficulty.
-I had already planned my victory party, which was going to consist of throwing my pack off, sitting down and eating a toffee as I gazed down at where I had just hiked from; it was going to be glorious and it was going to last at least 15 minutes.
+I had already planned my victory party, which was going to consist of throwing my pack off, sitting down, and eating a toffee as I gazed down at where I had just hiked from; it was going to be glorious and it was going to last at least 15 minutes.

 Just then, as I triumphantly plopped my haggard body down onto the shale rock Ian gave me the look.
 The, you must be kidding me, there is a huge storm cell closing in on us and we need to keep moving, look.
-It was one of those moments when I knew he was right but I really, really wished that he wasn’t right and that I could enjoy my victory party.
-And just like that I was up on my feet again; hello pack, I missed you.
+It was one of those moments when I knew he was right but I really, really wished that he wasn’t right so that I could enjoy my victory party.
+And just like that, I was up on my feet again; hello pack, I missed you.

 I was feeling so adventurous that when I finally got an opportunity to sit down in an exposure and mud-free location I took it.
 I sat down like I was playing musical chairs in kindergarten, quickly and before someone (Ian) took away my opportunity.
 There is a special sort of strain involved with trying not to fall on slippery rocks when wearing a heavy pack and I was ready for a break.

-I was certain that I was in for at least a few more hours of adventure and if that was the case I needed to recharge with an all curing chewy toffee in order to push on.
+I was certain that I was in for at least a few more hours of adventure and if that was the case I needed to recharge with an all-curing chewy toffee in order to push on.
 I took tiny nibbles savoring each bite until it was gone, then I begrudgingly accepted my fate and we continued onward.
 About 15 minutes after that moment we were given an excellent surprise when we stumbled into Los Perros Campamento!
 It felt akin to winning the backpacker’s lottery or something.
 We quickly set-up the tent to have a dry refuge, solidifying that our time spent enduring the elements was over for the day.

 The campamento was small but it had everything we needed, including a shelter.
 It was rustic to say the least, as it was fashioned together by tree limbs and plastic tarps but it was basically the Ritz Carlton in my mind.
-It provided shelter from the wind and it had a woodstove so it was warm as well; what else could you ask for?
+It provided shelter from the wind and it had a wood stove so it was warm as well; what else could you ask for?

 That evening we were lulled to sleep by the constant tapping of rain on our tent and awoke to find a fresh blanket of snow.
 SNOW.